 3. If you have a pre-existing medical condition research the local area you will be staying in for the most appropriate hospital/health care facility and put the telephone number into your mobile phone for emergencies.

-4. Before travelling overseas register your travel and contact details online at the Foreign Office web site.
+4. Before travelling overseas register your travel and contact details online at the Foreign, Commonwealth & Development Office web site.
 This makes it easy to contact you in an emergency.

 6. Obey the law.
 Consular assistance cannot override local laws, even where local laws appear harsh or unjust by UK standards.